 We have concentrated the bulk of our research and development efforts to date on studying extracellular functions of tRNA synthetase biology, a newly discovered area of biology.
 We have also identified NRP2 as a receptor for ATYR1923 and have focused research efforts on NRP2 biology.
-Our future success is highly dependent on the successful development of product candidates based these new areas of biology, including ATYR1923 and additional product candidates arising from proteins derived from the HARS family or targeting the NRP2 receptor or other pathways.
+Our future success is highly dependent on the successful development of product candidates based on these new areas of biology, including ATYR1923, ATYR2810 and additional product candidates arising from proteins derived from the HARS or targeting the NRP2 receptor or other pathways, including Alanyl-tRNA synthetase (AARS) and Aspartyl-tRNA synthetase (DARS).
 Extracellular tRNA synthetase-based biology and NRP2 biology represents a novel approach to drug discovery and development, and to our knowledge, no drugs have been developed using, or based upon, this approach.
-Despite the successful development of other naturally occurring proteins, such as erythropoietin and insulin, as therapeutics, proteins and related antibodies from the Resokine pathway and from other tRNA synthetase pathways represent a novel class of protein therapeutics, and our development of these therapeutics is based on our new understanding of human physiology.
+Despite the successful development of other naturally occurring proteins, such as erythropoietin and insulin, as therapeutics, proteins derived from the HARS, AARS or DARS families or targeting the NRP2 receptor and from other tRNA synthetase pathways represent a novel class of protein therapeutics, and our development of these therapeutics is based on our new understanding of human physiology.
 In particular, the mechanism of action of tRNA synthetases and their role in immuno-modulation and tissue regeneration have not been studied extensively, nor has the safety of this class of protein therapeutics been evaluated extensively in humans.
-The therapeutic product candidates that we elect to develop may not have the physiological functions that we currently ascribe to them, may have limited or no therapeutic applications, or may present safety problems of which we are not yet aware.
+The therapeutic applications, or may present safety problems of which we are not yet aware.
 We cannot be sure that our discovery engine will yield therapeutic product candidates that are safe, effective, approvable by regulatory authorities, manufacturable, scalable, or profitable.

-Because our work represents a new therapeutic approach, developing and commercializing our product candidates, including ATYR1923, subjects us to a number of challenges, including:
+Because our work represents a new therapeutic approach, developing and commercializing our product candidates, including ATYR1923 and ATYR2810, subjects us to a number of challenges, including:

-- defining indications within our targeted diseases and clinical endpoints within each indication that are appropriate to support regulatory approval; - obtaining regulatory approval from the FDA and other regulatory authorities that have little or no experience with the development of extracellular tRNA synthetase-based therapeutics; - educating medical personnel regarding the potential side effect profile of each of our product candidates, such as the potential for the development of antibodies against our purified protein therapeutics; - developing processes for the safe administration of these product candidates, including long-term follow-up for all patients who receive our product candidates; - sourcing clinical and, if approved, commercial supplies for the materials used to manufacture and process our product candidates;

-- developing a manufacturing process and distribution network that ensures consistent manufacture of our product candidates in compliance with current cGMPs and related requirements, with a cost of goods that allows for an attractive return on investment; - · obtaining and maintaining third-party coverage and adequate reimbursement of our product candidates; - · establishing sales and marketing capabilities after obtaining any regulatory approval to gain market acceptance; and - developing therapeutics for diseases or indications beyond those addressed by our current product candidates.
+- defining indications within our targeted diseases and clinical endpoints within each indication that are appropriate to support regulatory approval; - obtaining regulatory approval from the FDA and other regulatory authorities that have little or no experience with the development of extracellular tRNA synthetase-based therapeutics; - educating medical personnel regarding the potential side effect profile of each of our product candidates, such as the potential for the development of antibodies against our purified protein therapeutics; - developing processes for the safe administration of these product candidates, including long-term follow-up for all patients who receive our product candidates; - sourcing clinical and, if approved, commercial supplies for the materials used to manufacture and process our product candidates; - developing a manufacturing process and distribution network that ensures consistent manufacture of our product candidates in compliance with current good manufacturing practices (cGMPs) and related requirements, with a cost of goods that allows for an attractive return on investment; - obtaining and maintaining third-party coverage and adequate reimbursement of our product candidates; - establishing sales and marketing capabilities after obtaining any regulatory approval to gain market acceptance; and - developing therapeutics for diseases or indications beyond those addressed by our current product candidates.